ayuadhe/funnel-traffic-conversion-analysis/README.md

 &emsp;Improve marketing efficiency by attracting higher-intent traffic.
 Refocus Social Media targeting and messaging to attract higher purchase-intent users while scaling Email and Direct campaigns due to their higher conversion efficiency.

 **3. Mobile Experience Optimization** <br>
-&emsp;Maximize conversion potential on Mobile, which drives the majority of traffic, by improving loading speed, responsiveness, navigation, and ensuring a frictionless checkout experience aligned with engagement and conversion behaviors.
+&emsp;Maximize conversion potential on Mobile, which drives the majority of traffic, by improving loading speed, simplifying navigation and product discovery, and ensuring a smooth checkout flow.
+Clear CTAs, responsive design, and fast performance can reduce friction and convert high mobile traffic into more purchases.

 **4. Tablet UX Audit & Optimization** <br>
 &emsp;Conduct a comprehensive UX review for Tablet devices, addressing layout, responsiveness, and navigation friction.
 Align the Tablet experience more closely with Desktop and Mobile benchmarks.